 Joyce joined Watsi on March 10th, 2015.
-Six years ago, Joyce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joyce's most recent donation traveled 8,100 miles to support Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.
+Seven years ago, Joyce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joyce's most recent donation traveled 8,400 miles to support Stuwart, a curious young boy from Tanzania, to fund corrective surgery to restore his mobility.

 Joyce has funded healthcare for 79 patients in 13 countries.